k-farruh/academic-kickstart/content/home/experience.md

   location = "Shanghai, China"
   date_start = "2016-09-26"
   date_end = ""
-  description = """iTutorGroup is the pioneer in online education providing personalized learning experiences to hundreds of thousands of students and business professionals in countless subject matters through its network, and sourcing experts and teachers in thousands of centers, institutions and cities around the world.
+  description = """iTutorGroup is the pioneer in online education providing personalized learning experiences to hundreds of thousands of students and business professionals in many subject matters through its network, and sourcing experts and teachers in thousands of centers, institutions, and cities around the world.
   Responsibilities include:

   * Conduct classification analyses of the customer life cycle stage to increase overall turnover.
   * Algorithmic optimizes ongoing ML/DL models and check the performance of implemented models.
   * Established a Machine Learning model refund customers and update the refund model.
 Decreased refund overall refund rate to 27%.
   * Implemented and retrained Mozilla DeepSpeech library for Automatic Speech Recognition.
-  * Created and tested the Speech Accent Classification system for native and non-native speakers, with recall 99%.
+  * Created and tested the Speech Accent Classification system for native and non-native speakers, with a recall 99%.
   """

 [[experience]]